 As patients progress through a terminal illness, many will turn to hospice care.
 This is a philosophy of care that treats the individual rather than the disease, with a strong focus on the quality of life.
 In addition to making people more comfortable, it also addresses the emotional and spiritual issues that they and their loved ones are facing.

-Patients will be assigned a hospice team meant to address all aspects of their comfort and well-being, including doctors and nurses as well as social workers, home health aides, volunteers, grief counselors, and chaplains.
+Patients will be assigned a hospice team meant to address all aspects of their comfort and well-being, including doctors and nurses as well as social workers, hospice aides, volunteers, grief counselors, and chaplains.

-Hospice services can be given to patients wherever they reside, whether they are still in their own homes or living with a family member, at an assisted living facility, or in a hospital.
+Hospice services can be given to patients wherever they reside, whether they are in their own homes or living with a family member, at an assisted living facility, or in a hospital.
 However, there are some requirements that must be met before patients become eligible for hospice care.